What are the advantages of credit unions?

 Everyone wants their money to earn more money.
 Credit unions help you achieve this because of their great rates.
 Every dollar you invest in a credit union is reinvested in you.
 Therefore, credit unions have higher deposit rates and lower loan rates.

-You’ll notice that credit union savings and checking accounts are usually high-rate accounts that earn you an interest rate higher than the bank industry average.
+You’ll notice credit union savings and checking accounts are usually high-rate accounts that earn you an interest rate higher than the bank industry average.
 Certificates, which act similarly to certificates of deposits at banks, will also provide great rates.

 Mobile banking and ATMs bring banking to you

-As banking becomes more mobile, the need to use a physical teller is diminishing.
-You may need to use an ATM every so often, so credit unions partner with other credit unions to create a network of ATMs.
-(Alliant also offers ATM fee rebates, up to $20 per month for members with a checking account.)
+Thanks to digital access, banking is no longer restricted to a building.
+It is with you everywhere you go through online banking on your computer or a mobile app on your phone.
+Credit unions recognize you may need to use an ATM every so often, so they have partnered with other credit unions to create a network of ATMs.
+Alliant offers its members access to 80,000 fee-free ATMs across the country.
+(Alliant also offers ATM fee rebates to members when they use a non-network ATM, up to $20 per month for members with a checking account.)*

 Credit unions are active in their communities